splitbrain/pChart/README.markdown

   main branch, but for now if you need speed and don't care too much about prettiness, this is a viable option.

+## Future development

+I've been pondering switching to Cairo over GD as the rendering engine, since the support for antialiasing doesn't seem to be reliably present on PHP.
+This probably won't happen until after a release of the v2 API branch has gone out, at the very least.